MehSalhi/ARN-Labos/ARN-Labo03_Mbayo_Salhi_Report.md

 ## Procedure for model selection
 As our goal was to separate two classes (synthetic or human), we chose to use the same method as for the first part.
-We chose again to use the tanh function for this part, as it was easy for two classes to put the value one for the first and minus one for the second.
+We chose again to use the tanh function for this part.
+This problem is basically the same as the first experiment.
+It uses 13 inputs and outputs 2 possible values, 1 for natural and -1 for synthetic.
-As tanh output value between minus one and plus one, we can get better learning curves than with sigmoïdal, which give an output between zero and one.
 Of course, the exploration of hyper-parameters was different as the dataset was bigger and composed of different values.